sysprog21/mado/README.md

 ## Introduction

-With embedded systems now featuring high-resolution displays and powerful CPUs, the desire for sophisticated graphical user interfaces can be realized even in the smallest devices.
-Although CPU power within a given power budget has increased dramatically, these small systems still face severe memory constraints.
+MADO (Minimalistic Application Display Orchestrator) is an open-source library that brings advanced window system features to smaller devices.
+With embedded systems now featuring high-resolution displays and powerful CPUs, sophisticated graphical user interfaces can be realized even in the smallest devices.
+Although CPU power has increased dramatically within a given power budget, these small systems still face severe memory constraints.
 This unique environment presents interesting challenges for graphical system design and implementation.
-To address these challenges, a new window system called `Mado` has been developed.
-Drawing from ideas used in modern window systems for larger environments, `Mado` provides overlapping translucent windows, anti-aliased graphics, and scalable fonts within a total memory budget of several kilobytes.

-`Mado` embeds window management directly into the toolkit.
-Support for resizing, moving, and minimizing is not under the control of an external application.
+To address these challenges, `Mado` has been developed.
+Drawing from ideas used in modern window systems for larger environments, `Mado` provides overlapping translucent windows, anti-aliased graphics, and scalable fonts within a memory budget of several kilobytes. `Mado` embeds window management directly into the toolkit, supporting resizing, moving, and minimizing without external control.
-Instead, the toolkit automatically constructs suitable decorations for each window as regular toolkit objects, and the normal event dispatch mechanism directs window management activities.
+The toolkit automatically constructs suitable decorations for each window as regular toolkit objects, and the normal event dispatch mechanism directs window management activities.

-While external management is a valuable architectural feature in a heterogeneous desktop environment, the additional space, time, and complexity rule this out in diverse embedded systems.

 `Mado` is a continuation of the work on [TWIN](https://keithp.com/~keithp/talks/twin-ols2005/), originally developed by Keith Packard.
 'Mado' means 'window' in the language of